T. J. Duckett

-Todd Jeffery Duckett (born February 17, 1981) is a former American football running back in the National Football League.
-He was drafted by the Atlanta Falcons 18th overall in the 2002 NFL Draft and also played for the Washington Redskins, Detroit Lions and Seattle Seahawks.
-He played college football at Michigan State.
+Todd Jeffery Duckett (born February 17, 1981) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Michigan State Spartans.
+Duckett was selected by the Atlanta Falcons in the first round of the 2002 NFL draft with the 18th overall pick.
+He also played in the NFL for the Washington Redskins, Detroit Lions and Seattle Seahawks.

-Early years
+Early life

 Duckett participated in track & field, where he was a three-time state Class-A shot put champion.
 He held the state record in the shot put, from 1999 until 2016, at 20.42 meters (67 ft).
 In sprints, he was a member of the 4 × 100 m relay (42.59s) team and recorded a personal-best time of 10.6 seconds in the 100-meter dash.
-He was also timed at 4.45 seconds in the 40-yard dash and bench pressed 515 pounds.
+He was also timed at 4.37 seconds in the 40-yard dash and bench pressed 515 pounds.

 Professional career

 Seattle Seahawks

 On March 4, 2008, the Seattle Seahawks signed Duckett to a five-year contract worth $14 million.
 He served as a short-yardage back for the Seahawks.
 Duckett scored a touchdown on a one-yard run on September 14, 2008.
 Before the game, his number was changed from 45 to 42.